There is increasing pressure on farmers to safely store manures and fertilisers while ensuring no harm is caused to the environment.

-New legislation dictates that all farmers have to meet Nitrate Vulnerable Zone standards, regardless of whether they are in a NVZ zone or not.
-Anyone applying herbicides, insecticides or fungicides must hold a certificate in their safe use and equivalent accredited training for handling fertiliser and manure.
+New legislation requires all farmers to meet Nitrate Vulnerable Zone (NVZ) standards — whether they are in an NVZ or not.
+Anyone applying herbicides, insecticides, or fungicides must hold an accredited certificate for their safe use and appropriate training for handling fertilisers and manures.

 Contents